gabriellemia/gabriellemia/README.md

 ## Hi there, I'm Gaby 🙋‍♀️ Welcome to my GitHub!

-- 🚀 I’m a self taught developer and, more recently, a School of Code bootcamp graduate!
+- 🚀 I’m a self taught developer with a background in Biomedical Research and, more recently, a School of Code bootcamp graduate!
 So for the past 16 weeks I have been building and refining my technical skills in all areas of development and getting industry prepared, ready to launch into a new career in tech!
 - 💻 I have included some of my technical skills below but aside from these I also have knowledge in: TDD, UX/UI product design and user research, CI/CD pipeline, DevOps, Cyber Security, Data and AI, mob/pair programming, Agile methodologies, computational thinking and problem solving as well as proffessional skills necessary in a tech environment.
 The list is not exhaustive, I continue to grow and learn new things daily!

 - 🗞️ Though I have been learning to code since 2020, I will be updating my coding journey here from now on if you want to follow it...